 One metric of Internet maturity is network availability and the shift from on-demand on always-on network availability.
 Increasing use of broadband networks brings always-on networks.
-In fact, always-on is part of the U.S. Federal Communication Commission's definition of broadband [8].
+In fact, always-on is part of the U.S. Federal Communication Commission's definition of broadband [9].
 Always-on networks have practical differences on how networks are used-the ease of not having to turn on a computer and connect is one enabler of the shift of home telephony and entertainment to IP.
 A similar shift is seen in the deployment of high-speed mobile phones, where always-on 3G and 4G networks are fast enough to take on data-intensive tasks like social media and streaming video.
 For many, an always-on phones is their primary interface to social media

 Government policy makers and ISPs evaluate how the choices they make affect network usage.
-Until recently, tools to study the results of policy choices have been limited, with telephone-based surveys reaching a few thousand of randomly chosen people (for example, [36]), and in-home routers such as SamKnows [32] and BISmark [31] providing visibility to a few hundred, statically-chosen volunteers.
+Until recently, tools to study the results of policy choices have been limited, with telephone-based surveys reaching a few thousand of randomly chosen people (for example, [40]), and in-home routers such as SamKnows [35] and BISmark [34] providing visibility to a few hundred, statically-chosen volunteers.
 While important, these studies consider a very sparse sample of individuals.
 A broader perspective would better quantify how policies and technologies affect Internet usage, and it is necessary to compare global differences and understand natural experiments that arise when different countries adopt different policies.
-For example, we know that some countries use network blocks on a diurnal basis because of economic constraints (saving power bills), or because of different access technologies.
-To move beyond these anecdotal we would like to systematically explore what factors contribute different network usage.
+For example, we know that some ISPs use network blocks on a diurnal basis because of economic constraints (saving power bills), or because of different access technologies (such as dial-up use with mandatory dynamic addressing [22]); in some countries these policies dominate use.
+To move beyond these anecdotes we would like to systematically explore what factors contribute different network usage.

 To reach this goal, the first contribution of our work is to develop a new method to estimate block availability, the fraction of addresses in each /24 block that are in use and will reply to an ICMP probe.
-We provide a new analytic tool to interpret existing long-term measurement studies of network outages [29].
-We take this approach to both to leverage existing data, and because
+While the data collection is not new work, our analysis (§ 2) is completely new.
+We provide a new analytic tool to interpret existing long-term measurement studies of network outages [31].
+We take this approach to leverage existing data, and because these outage measurements have already been shown to impose minimal cost (in probing traffic) on the subject networks.
+On average, outage detection requires less than 20 probes per hour, per /24, less than 1% of typically Internet background radiation observed in 2010 [39].
+Even if our analysis required new data collection, its impact would be minimal.